 - Turn on the instant pot on the saute settings.
-Heat 2 tbsp oil until hot.
+Heat 2 tablespoon oil until hot.
 Sear the short ribs until browned and caramelized on all sides, about 10 minutes.
 Add the red onion, garlic, bay leaf, rosemary, blood orange zest and juice, balsamic vinegar, and beef stock to the pot.
 Put on the lid and put on the pressure cook setting for 1 hour.

 - Meanwhile, make the creamy mashed cauliflower and potato.
 Put the vegetables in a large pot and add enough water to cover the vegetables.
 Cover the pot and bring to a boil over high heat.
 Reduce heat to medium and continue to cook until the vegetables are fork-tender, about 15 minutes.
 Drain the water.

-- Puree the vegetables in a food processor or blender with ½ cup coconut cream and 1 tbsp cream cheese.
+- Puree the vegetables in a food processor or blender with ½ cup coconut cream and 1 tablespoon cream cheese.
 Add extra coconut cream if the vegetables are too thick.
 Season with salt and pepper.
 Keep warm.

 - Release the steam from the instant pot.
 Remove the short ribs and set them aside.
 Discard the aromatics and skim the fat.
-Turn on the saute settings and add 1 tbsp sugar to the pot.
+Turn on the saute settings and add 1 tablespoon sugar to the pot.
 Boil the braising liquid until it's reduced by about half, it should be slightly thickened.

 - Portion the mashed cauliflower and potato into bowls and top with the short ribs.
 Ladle the sauce on top and finish with a sprinkling of sea salt.
 Serve immediately.